 To get an understanding of how everything affects your diabetes,

-it’s important to gather enough numbers, such as your sugar levels and
+it’s important to gather enough numbers, such as your glucose levels

-When you have these types of data available for your doctor during
+When you have this type of data for your diabetes team during your

-your consultation, they could help shed light on how your diet,
+consultation, they could help advise on how your diet, lifestyle

-lifestyle factors and insulin dosage work together to affect your
+factors and medication work together to affect your glucose levels.

-sugar levels.
-Based on this, it could help your doctor or nurse make
+Based on this, it could help your diabetes team make adjustments to

-Here are some changes that your doctor or nurse may suggest based on
+Here are some changes that your diabetes team may suggest

-Adjustments to diet, by choosing healthier options or minimising
+by choosing healthier options or minimising some less healthy

-as optimised sleep times, stress-reduction tactics or changes in
+sleep times, stress-reduction tactics or changes in levels of

 Your diabetes, your

-If you are, for example, a person living with type 1 diabetes, using
+If you are, a person living with type 1 diabetes, using your

-your insulin dosing and sugar level records alongside a lifestyle
+insulin dosing and glucose level records alongside a lifestyle diary,

-diary, could help explain how the few extra drinks you on your night
+could help explain how the few extra drink that you had on your night

-out, resulted in a drop in your sugar levels (a ‘hypo’) the following
+out, resulted in a drop in your glucose levels (a ‘hypo’) the

-day.
-Knowing this may help your doctor or nurse advise you on
+following day.
+Knowing this may help your diabetes team advise you on

 fine-tuning your insulin dose and carbohydrate intake in the future to

-demotivated or just simply overwhelmed with the task of managing your
+doses, feel demotivated or just simply overwhelmed with the task of

-diabetes?
-Discussing your diabetes records and emotional well-being
+managing your diabetes?
+Discussing your diabetes records and emotional

-collaboratively with your doctor, could help pinpoint realistic ways
+well-being collaboratively with your diabetes team, could help

 Perhaps you are the carer of a younger person with diabetes who is